AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: A State-flow formulation of Imperative Sparse Computation

 \subsection{State-flow graphs}

 A Taichi program can easily have hundreds of states.
-Here we introduce state-flow graphs (SFG), which are essentially state-flow chains sticking to together (Fig.~\ref{fig:graph}).
-SFGs completely describes the relationship between tasks in Taichi.
-Since unions of DAGs are still DAGs, SFGs are DAGs too.
+Here we introduce state-flow graphs (SFGs), which are essentially state-flow chains sticking together, or unioning their nodes and edges (Fig.~\ref{fig:graph}).
+SFGs completely describe the relationship between tasks in Taichi.
+Since unions of DAGs following the same topological order are still DAGs, SFGs are DAGs too.

-The SFG serves as the IR for whole-program sparse computation optimization.
-The allows us to use well-established graph theory languages for optimization (e.g., fusion as shown later).
+The SFG serves as the IR for inter-kernel optimizations.
+The SFG formulation allows us to use well-established graph theory languages for compiler optimization.
+For example, our task fusion optimization uses reachability analysis in graphs (section~\ref{sec:fusion}).

-Whenever a task is inserted into the execution queue, we dynamically create a SFG node and create corresponding dependency edges.
-SFG has two useful properties:
+Whenever a task is inserted into the execution queue, we dynamically create an SFG node and create the corresponding dependency edges.
+SFGs have two useful properties:

-\begin{enumerate} \item{\textbf{Order independency}.} Any topologically ordered task sequence leads to the same program behavior \item{\textbf{Reconstruction invariance}, corollary of ``order independency''.} Any topologically ordered task sequence of G constructs the same graph G. \end{enumerate}
+\begin{enumerate} \item{\textbf{Order independency}.} Any topologically ordered task sequence leads to the same program behavior. \item{\textbf{Reconstruction invariance}, corollary of ``order independency''.} Any topologically ordered task sequence of G constructs the same graph G. \end{enumerate}

-``Reconstruction invariance'' is particularly useful when manipulating the graph nodes: for example, to remove a node from SFG, simply topologically sort the SFG nodes, remove the node from the sorted list, and rebuild the SFG.
-This frees us from worrying about how to correctly handle edges that are connected to the removed node.
+``Reconstruction invariance'' is particularly useful when manipulating the graph nodes.
+For example, to remove a node from SFG, simply topologically sort the SFG nodes, remove the node from the sorted list, and rebuild the SFG.
+This frees us from worrying about how to handle edges that are connected to the removed node, or to update the latest set of owners of the affected states in the system.